oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 ### Build your database

-To manage the blog data, you’ll need a database.
+To manage the blog data, you'll need a database.
 To keep this tutorial simple, you'll be using [SQLite](https://www.sqlite.org/index.html).
 Run the following command to create the database:

 ```bash
 touch database/db.sqlite